Gluon Distributions in the Pion: Conclusions

 We have developed a light-front framework to study the gluonic structure of the pion by explicitly incorporating gluon degrees of freedom.
 In this model, high-energy interactions are mediated by an active gluon, while the rest of the pion is described as a spectator system with an effective mass.
 The mass spectrum and light-front wave functions (LFWFs) of the pion are simultaneously determined by solving the light-front holographic equation in the chiral limit for transverse dynamics and the 't~Hooft equation for longitudinal confinement.
 The resulting mass spectrum is consistent with experimental data, validating the predictive power of our framework.

 Using the LFWFs, we computed a range of gluon distributions in the pion, including the parton distribution functions (PDFs), generalized parton distributions (GPDs) at nonzero skewness in the DGLAP region, and transverse momentum-dependent distributions (TMDs).
+Our study focuses on the DGLAP region of the pion’s gluon GPD, with the ERBL domain not explicitly constructed.
+As a result, exact polynomiality of Mellin moments is not satisfied.
+A minimal extension using a double-distribution model with a D-term illustrates that the DGLAP input is consistent and provides a baseline for future work including the full ERBL region.
 The extracted gluon PDF shows good agreement with global fits such as JAM and xFitter, while the gravitational form factor $A(t)$ is found to be in close agreement with recent lattice QCD results.
 These observables, particularly the GPDs and TMDs, provide essential insights into the three-dimensional gluonic structure of the pion and serve as predictions for upcoming experiments at facilities such as the Electron-Ion Collider in USA and China, Jefferson Lab etc. These findings highlight the effectiveness of our approach in providing a coherent, relativistic, and QCD-based description of pion structure.